 You may be asking, what does a low-maintenance person look like?

-Here are seven qualities I have found in LMPs.
+Here are eight qualities I have found in LMPs.

 In other words, they can live without you.
 They want to live with you, but don’t need you.
 There is a big difference.